rigorous. restorative. reimagining.

 We don’t use the scores rigidly.
 The rubric is simply a tool that gives the selection committee consistency and a way to focus our assessment and deliberations.
 The scores are secondary to the rich discussion they elicit about each applicant through the course of several committee meetings.

-• After reviewing and assessing all applications, should you be selected as a finalist, the Mosaic Selection Committee will extend an invitation for a 25-minute interview via video conference.
+• After reviewing and assessing all applications, should you be selected to move forward in the process, the Mosaic Selection Committee will extend an invitation for a 25-minute interview via video conference.

-You will be interviewed by the Mosaic staff team plus one of the Mosaic Alumni serving in the selection committee.
+You will be interviewed by at least one member of the Mosaic staff team plus one of the Mosaic Alumni serving in the selection committee.

 The purpose of the interview is to get to know you better and to expand on your answers in the application.
 We reserve a few minutes at the end to give you the opportunity to ask us questions.